 Albino dog - Before the adoption

-If you are thinking of adopting an albino dog, there are some considerations to take into account.
-These dogs can be great pets and they deserve as much love and care as any other dog, but they also need special care.
+If you are considering adopting an albino dog, there are some considerations to consider.
+These dogs can be great pets, and they deserve as much love and care as any other dog, but they also need special care.

 Diagnosis of the albino dog